gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_feature_embedding.md

 weight: 6
 ---

-The 2D-feature embedding widget can be used to display the distribution of genomic regions with regards to a 2D-genomic feature.
+The 2D-feature embedding widget can be used to display the distribution of genomic regions regarding a 2D-genomic feature.
 It represents a 2-dimensional embedding of the genomic regions as a heatmap of points.

 ![2d embedding](/docs/2d_feature_embedding.png)

 ## Suitable data

 The 2D-feature embedding widget is suitable for any genomic dataset that can be represented using a multiresolution [cooler file](https://cooler.readthedocs.io/en/latest/).
-This is mostly suitable for Hi-C data, but can also include other data sets that assign a value to a tuple of genomic coordinates.
+This is mostly suitable for Hi-C data but can include other data sets that assign a value to a tuple of genomic coordinates.

 ## Preprocessing algorithm

-In general, the preprocessing for data to be displayed in the 2D-feature embedding widget happens together with preprocessing for the [2D-average widget](/docs/widgets/2d_average/) and thus many of the steps are shared.
+In general, the preprocessing for data to be displayed in the 2D-feature embedding widget happens together with preprocessing for the [2D-average widget](/docs/widgets/2d_average/), and thus many of the steps are shared.

 ### Point-regions

 During the preprocessing state, snippets of the underlying interaction matrix are extracted from the mcool file for each entry in the genomic region set, with different window sizes.
-Then, these images are downsampled and flattened into a "feature-representation".
+Then, these images are downsampled and flattened into a "feature representation".
 The resulting feature matrix has the following shape:

 |                  | Image feature 1 | ... | Image feature k |
 |------------------|-----------|-----|-----------|